SQLite EF Core Database Provider Limitations

 Sql(string) method to perform some of these steps.

 See Making Other Kinds Of Table Schema Changes in the SQLite documentation for more details.

 Unlike other databases, SQLite doesn't include a procedural language.
 Because of this, there is no way to generate the if-then logic required by the idempotent migration scripts.

 If you know the last migration applied to a database, you can generate a script from that migration to the latest migration.

 Otherwise, we recommend using

 dotnet ef database update to apply migrations.
-Starting in EF Core 5.0, you can specify the database file when running the command.
+You can specify the database file when running the command.

 dotnet ef database update --connection "Data Source=My.db"